 If the air conditioner is not working properly, both the air conditioner and thermostat need to be checked and repaired, or it may be time to replace the air conditioner completely.
 If you can't locate the drain line, call an air conditioner repair professional to help you safely clean any blockages or repair cracked pipes.
 Unfortunately, when air filters become too clogged, the air conditioner can have so much difficulty operating that it overheats.
 One common issue that can cause an air conditioner to not cool properly is refrigerant leaks, also known as freon leaks.
 These leaks can not only prevent your air conditioner from cooling your home effectively, but they can also be hazardous to your health and cause refrigerant poisoning.

-If you've followed the basic air conditioner troubleshooting steps above and your unit is still not working properly, it's time to call an HVAC professional for help.Air sealing and insulation are two crucial components that work together to keep the air you pay to heat and cool inside your home and block outside air from entering.
+and insulation are two crucial components that work together to keep the air you pay to heat and cool inside your home and block outside air from entering.
 Before you get to the point where you need to fix problems with your air conditioner, there are some steps you can take to avoid problems altogether.
 If your air conditioner is blowing cold air through the vents but not cooling your home, one of the main culprits could be a lack of insulation in your house.
 It's important to have enough insulation to keep your home at a comfortable temperature and prevent cool air from escaping.
 As an expert in this field, I have encountered many questions about air conditioners that don't work or cool properly.
-Some of the most frequently asked questions include:
+Some of the most frequently asked questions include:- Why is my air conditioner not turning on?

 - Why is my air conditioner not blowing cold air?